CartoDB/documentation/app/content/cloud-native-workspace/account-settings/managing-registered-apps.md

 ## Managing registered apps

-The Carto 3 Workspace includes options for managing your registered apps.
+CARTO 3 Workspace includes options for managing your registered apps.
 From the *Account Settings* menu, you can register apps, editing apps, view details apps or delete apps.

 ### Registering apps